Back

 A lavish banquet is laid out and a big celebration is held, but not for humans.
 The feast is held in honour of Lopburi’s thousands of macaques that supposedly bring good luck to the area and its occupants and therefore they are the special guests at this party.

 The festival includes performances by dancers in monkey costumes during the opening ceremony and towers of fruits and vegetables in which the monkeys climb, jump and indulge on.
+There are also food stalls for human attendees to enjoy.

 Polterabend in Germany

-Polterabend, meaning ‘wedding shower’, is a unique tradition in Germany that is generally held the day before a bride and groom are due to wed.
-It’s a big party where friends and family gather at the front of the house and smash things on the floor such as; plates, flowerpots, tiles, anything that makes a lot of noise in order to bring good luck, the only exceptions being glass and mirrors, of course.
+It’s a big party where friends and family gather at the front of the house and smash things on the floor such as, plates, flowerpots, tiles, anything that makes a lot of noise.
+This is thought to bring good luck, so glass and mirrors are avoided, as glass symbolises happiness, and shouldn’t be broken, and breaking mirrors is seen as bad luck.

 Once the dish breaking is done the bride and groom then work together to clean it up as preparation for the future.